haaris272k/Summer-Olympics-data-analysis/README.md

 # Summer-Olympics-data-analysis
-This was an assignment done at the period of my internship in Elite Techno Groups.
+This was an assignment done at the period of my internship at Elite Techno Groups.
+The task waa to find the answer of some given questions through the help of data analysis.